 This chapter provides the revised water supply analysis for the Middle Green Valley Specific Plan as required by the Superior Court of Solano County ruling in Upper Green Valley Homeowners Association v.
 County of Solano (Super.
 Ct.
 Solano County, 2011, No. FCS036446) and the Peremptory Writ of Mandate, as described in Chapter 1, "Introduction."
-This chapter describes the anticipated potable and non-potable water demand of the project, the proposed water supply plan intended to meet that demand, and the environmental effects of providing the needed supply.
+This chapter describes the anticipated potable and non-potable water demand of the project, the potential water supply plans intended to meet that demand, and the environmental effects of providing the needed supply.
 Mitigation measures are recommended to avoid or minimize impacts to the extent feasible.

-This chapter is primarily based on the two water supply assessments (WSAs) prepared for the proposed project, one for each of the two water supply options evaluated in this Recirculated DEIR: Option A (Municipal Connection) and Option B (Onsite Groundwater).
+This chapter is primarily based on three water supply assessments (WSAs) prepared for the proposed project, one for each of the water supply options evaluated in this Revised Recirculated DEIR: Option A (Municipal Connection), Option B (Onsite Groundwater), and Option C (Solano Irrigation District [SID] Surface Water - the Preferred Option).
 A WSA for Option A was prepared by the City of Fairfield in September 2009 and was circulated with the DEIR; a second WSA for Option A was prepared and adopted by the City of Fairfield in December 2012.
-The WSA for Option B is a new analysis based on recent groundwater investigations and current data.
-The WSAs for surface water and groundwater supply options are included herein as Appendices A and B, respectively.
+The WSA for Option B (Onsite Groundwater) was prepared by Solano County in 2013; it presented additional data regarding groundwater supplies as required by the court order and was circulated with Recirculated DEIR on August 27, 2013.
+A third WSA has been prepared, and approved by the SID Board (April 15, 2014), analyzing the availability and reliability of surface water to serve the Specific Plan.
+This new analysis is being incorporated into this Revised Recirculated DEIR.
+All three WSAs for Municipal Connection to Fairfield (Option A), Onsite Groundwater (Option B), and SID Surface Water (Option C) are included herein as Appendices A, B, and C, respectively.